SanderJBouwman/shiniertreecheckbox/readme.md

 | returnNonLeafNodes          | boolean   | `false`         | Whether to return non-leaf nodes in tree operations.
 Meaning that all (active e.g. included/excluded) values in the tree not just the leaf nodes.                                                                                             |
 | nodeIdProperty              | string    | `nodeId`        | If not supplied Shinier Treecheckbox will create its own internal IDS.
 It is also possible to set the unique ID property using the options.nodeIdProperty, all the id's should be unique and a string.                                        |
 | searchTriggersLabelClick    | boolean   | `true`          | Whether to trigger a label click when a search result is clicked                                                                                                                                                                              |
+____
 ### States
 Currently ... adding more states in R is not supported.
 However, you can add more states by editing the JS module (TreeCheckbox.defaultStates).
 The default available states are: "include" and "checkbox".
+____
 ### Callbacks
 Callbacks are an important part of the TreeCheckbox component.
 They allow you to respond to events that occur in the component, such as when the tree is updated or when a label is clicked.

-#### Update Callback
+#### Callback - Update Callback
-As the component is written in JS but we use R Shiny we made a custom callback function to report the changes to the server side.
-For this we use the updateCallback option.
-It is possible to overwrite this parameter.
-This callback will run on every select event.
 The default updateCallback will send the current state of the tree to the server side.
-We can access this data by using the input$mytestID variable.
+This data can be accessed by using the `input$mytestID` variable.
 This variable will contain a JSON string with the current state of the tree.
 Use the _[jsonlite::fromJSON](https://rdrr.io/cran/jsonlite/man/fromJSON.html)_ function to convert the JSON string to dataframe.

 ```R